-At the conclusion of the wider scope and Best Value audit we will consider the results of the work undertaken and assess the assurance obtained against each of the wider scope audit dimensions and Best Value, regarding the adequacy of the Council's arrangements for securing economy, efficiency and effectiveness in the use of resources.
+At the conclusion of the wider scope/Best Value testing we will consider the results of the work undertaken and assess the assurance obtained against each of the wider scope audit dimensions, regarding the adequacy of the Board's arrangements for securing economy, efficiency and effectiveness in the use of resources.

-If any issues are identified that may be significant to this assessment, and in particular if there are issues that indicate we may need to consider qualifying our wider scope and Best Value conclusion, we will discuss these with management as soon as possible.
+If any issues are identified that may be significant to this assessment, and in particular if there are issues that indicate we may need to consider qualifying our wider scope conclusion, we will discuss these with management as soon as possible.
 Such issues will also be considered more widely as part of KPMG's quality control processes, to help ensure the consistency of auditors' decisions.